chartie8/thomas_eakins/README.md

 This terra cotta self portrait of William Rush, now at the Pennsylvania Academy of Fine Arts, was carved in 1822.
 There are other busts of Rush with a similar furrowed brow, an expression of concentration, which Eakins certainly applied to his own portrait of Rush as he is busy mid-sculpting, as annotated in both paintings.

 ANNOTATIONS
-(First painting, annotating William Rush's figure) William Rush is shrouded in darkness and painterly detail, in contrast with the detail more aligned with realism in the rest of the painting.
+(First painting, annotating William Rush's figure) William Rush is shrouded in darkness and painterly detail, in contrast with the detail and light in the rest of the painting.
 We can just make out the focused expression of a sculptor at work.

 (Second painting, annotating Rush's figure) Rush is painted with far more detail, with a similar lighting scheme and the signature furrowed brow.

+(The bronze sculpture) This bronze casting of the Nymph and Bittern sculpture sits in place of its original at the Fairmount Water Works.
+As it is an exact copy, we see what Eakins saw as he crafted his painting in his head.

+(The sketch) This gesture was sketched from life as Eakins observed the original Allegory of the Schuylkill River.
+He captured details he found meaningful, such as the bittern, up-done hair, and the countours of her legs through her feathered dress.
+He would use this pose to project Rush's model in his paintings.